featurevisor/featurevisor/docs/groups.md

 Each slot in a group defines a feature (by its key) and a percentage value (from 0 to 100).
 All the percentage values of slots in a group must add up to 100.

-In the example above, we have two slots, each with a percentage of 50.
-This means that any user will be exposed to one of the features, but not both.
+In the example above, we have two slots, each with a percentage value of 50.
+This means that any user once bucketed can only fall in one of the slots, and not both.

 The first 50% of the users will be exposed to `firstFeature`, and the other 50% will be exposed to `secondFeature`.